 Once you’ve got your shortlist/s down to a manageable number, it’s time to start contacting vendors for demos.
 You might then create a further shortlist or initiate a more formal procurement process.

-If all of this feels too overwhelming, you can always ask a trusted agency or tech selection analyst like Gartner, Real Story Group or Forrester to conduct research on your behalf.
+If all of this feels too overwhelming, you can always ask a trusted agency, martech advisor or tech selection analyst like Gartner, Real Story Group or Forrester to conduct research on your behalf.
 And of course, please feel free to reach out to us at Luminary for assistance with your selection process.

 Looking to compare Content Management Systems?
 Read our blog post ‘How to choose the right CMS’, complete with a downloadable CMS Comparison Matrix.